Coughing and sneezing are no fun. You feel like you want to crawl into bed, pull the covers over your head, and stay put until it passes.

 What can you do to lessen the likelihood that you’ll get a cold or experience allergies?

-- Keep your hands away from your eyes, nose and mouth.
-These are the areas most susceptible to germ invasions.
+Cold viruses are spread very easily from person to person.
+While it’s nearly impossible to be completely protected, wash your hands and use hand sanitizer frequently.
+Keep your hands away from your eyes, nose and mouth.
+These areas are most susceptible to germ invasions.

 It’s a little bit trickier with allergies.